SKindij/Next.js-synopsis/Next.js-SEO.md

   },
 }
 ```

+You can add a custom info for a specific page by adding a `metadata` object to the page itself.
+Metadata in nested pages will override the metadata in the parent.

 ### metadataBase
 _It is a convenience option to set a base URL prefix for metadata fields that require a fully qualified URL._